 The three journalists were standing inside a building off an alleyway, Ricucci said.
 Shortly afterward, a tank emerged at one end of the street 150 to 200 yards (135 to 180 meters) away, he said.
 Ciriello left the building and pointed his camera at the tank.
 He then came under fire without warning.
 Ciriello was shot six times and died of his wounds soon after.

 At least one Palestinian gunman was in Ciriello’s vicinity at the time of the shooting, according to press reports.
 The Italian government has demanded a full investigation into the attack.

-In late August, the IDF announced that it had concluded an investigation into the incident and said that there was “no evidence and no knowledge of an [army] force that fired in the direction of the photographer.”
+In late August 2002, the IDF said that there was “no evidence and no knowledge of an [army] force that fired in the direction of the photographer,” according to Haaretz.

 CPJ asked the IDF about Ciriello and other cases of IDF killings of journalists in an April 2023 email.
 The IDF did not respond to the query about Ciriello’s case but said “it sees great importance in preserving the freedom of the press and the professional work of journalists.”

 This report was updated on April 25, 2023.